rliu4936/Grade-Calculator/README.md

 - As a user, I want to know my current weighted overall average
 - As a user, I want to know my current weighted course average
 - As a user, I want to calculate my GPA out of 4.3 or 4.0.
+- As a user, I want to add a term to a degree
+- As a user, I want to add a course to a term
+- As a user, I want to add categories to a course
+- As a user, I want to add assignments to a category